Camp – [DHASB] Denali High Adventure Scout Base

 How do we apply?

-10% for each registration.
-The deposit is non-refundable but will be applied to the overall balance.
+Registration begins on October 1 and is done online at www.scoutingalaska.org .
+A unit deposit of $250 is due at that time.
+Then on December 15 the entire registration process begins.
+The deposit is 10% for each registration is required.
+The two deposits are non-refundable but will be applied to the overall balance.
 New Scouts/ Webelos Crossovers get the best price no matter when they sign up.
 Call the Council Service Center to ensure the correct pricing.

 Camperships (Great Alaska Council Scouts only):